 Using 20 Dreams in Group work

-As a group facilitator, you may want to use 20 Dreams in several ways.
+As a group facilitator, you may want to use the 20 Dreams cards in several ways.

-A small group of 6 or less could play the game as it stands.
-You may either help facilitate or play as well depending on the needs of the group.
-Allow conversations about the dreams or emotions to naturally happen, it doesn’t matter if the game is not finished but playing the game may well stimulate conversations about experiences, dreams and feelings to create excellent material for the group to explore together.
+Play 20 Dreams with a small group of 6 or less, you may either facilitate or play depending on the group's needs.
+Playing 20 Dreams may naturally stimulate conversations about experiences, dreams and feelings and create excellent material for the group to explore together.